Phoebe Greenberg: PHI Foundation for Contemporary Art

-Passionate about contemporary art, Greenberg first founded the PHI Foundation for Contemporary Art (formerly known as DHC/ART) in 2007, dedicated to the dissemination of contemporary art both locally and internationally.
+Greenberg first founded the PHI Foundation for Contemporary Art (formerly known as DHC/ART) in 2007.
 The program offers two to three major exhibitions per year, educational activities, interdisciplinary collaborative projects and public events.
 All activities offered by the Foundation are free of charge to the public.

-In March 2019, DHC/ART changed its name to the PHI Foundation for Contemporary Art in response to the desire of Phoebe Greenberg, Founder and Chief Creative Officer, to unite the growing cultural infrastructure and offer under the banner of PHI.
+In March 2019, DHC/ART changed its name to the PHI Foundation for Contemporary Art by Greenberg, aiming to unite the growing cultural infrastructure and offer under the banner of PHI.

-Over the past years, the PHI Foundation has had the opportunity to present world-renowned artists such as Marc Quinn, Sophie Calle, John Currin, Ryoji Ikeda, Jake & Dinos Chapman, Jenny Holzer, Björk, Yoko Ono and many others.
-In celebration of its 15th anniversary, the PHI Foundation will welcome Japanese artist Yayoi Kusama in 2022.
+Over the past years, the PHI Foundation has presented artists such as Marc Quinn, Sophie Calle, John Currin, Ryoji Ikeda, Jake & Dinos Chapman, Jenny Holzer, Björk, Yoko Ono and many others.
+In celebration of its 15th anniversary, the PHI Foundation has allegedly welcomed Japanese artist Yayoi Kusama in 2022.